 The Keto diet is shown to Make some PCOS symptoms worse

-Our bodies preferred source of energy is sugar, when our sugar levels get too low this puts our body under stress.
-As a result, our adrenal glands ca start producing higher quantities of cortisol (cortisol is our primary stress hormone and is also a fat storing hormone).
+Our body’s preferred source of energy is sugar, when our sugar levels get too low this puts our body under stress.
+As a result, our adrenal glands can start producing higher quantities of cortisol (cortisol is our primary stress hormone and is also a fat-storing hormone).

-One of the functions of cortisol is to jump start our body every morning.
+One of the functions of cortisol is to jump-start our bodies every morning.
 Cortisol does this by increasing sugar levels in our blood therefore persistently high cortisol levels can make insulin resistance worse over time.
 And we all know that 95% of women with PCOS already suffer from insulin resistance.

 So yes Although you might notice an initial weight loss whilst on the keto diet (this is normal as you are literally cutting out an entire food group) the long-term effects of having consistently high levels of cortisol may do more harm than good.
 As you can see I am substantiating everything I am writing with medical studies.
 So please feel free to click on any of the above links and check out the studies.

 One of the root causes of many conditions including PCOS is having an unhealthy gut microbiome.
-We have millions of bacteria in our gut and from studies we know that having a healthy gut is crucial for many processes in our body including digestion, absorbing of nutrients, immune function, reducing inflammation, hormonal balance, insulin sensitivity as well as mental health.
+We have millions of bacteria in our gut.
+From studies, we know that having a healthy gut is crucial for many processes in our body.

-The above studies can already show you how imperative gut health is in the management of PCOS and one of THE most vital ways to support a good diversity in our gut is to eat a diet which is varied and includes lots of whole foods, and fibre.
+The above studies can already show you how imperative gut health is in the management of PCOS and one of THE most vital ways to support a good diversity in our gut is to eat a diet that is varied and includes lots of whole foods, and fiber.
 Fibre actually feeds the good bacteria in our gut.
-Many plant products are also considered as pre-biotics (this is what the bacteria needs to live off) and these include, plenty of vegetables and fruit the more colourful your day looks in terms of fruit and veggies the better.
-Legumes, beans, nuts, whole grains and seeds – all are important to support your gut health.
+Many plant products are also considered as pre-biotics (this is what the bacteria needs to live off) and these include, plenty of vegetables and fruit the more colorful your day looks in terms of fruit and veggies the better.
+Legumes, beans, nuts, whole grains, and seeds – all are important to support your gut health.

-Furthermore we need fibre to have regular bowel movements.
+Furthermore, we need fiber to have regular bowel movements.
 We need to be regular to clear out excess hormones in our system.
 With PCOS we tend to get estrogen dominance and high testosterone.
 Not having regular bowel movements does not help your hormonal balance.

-Furthermore reducing carbohydrate consumption has a negative effect on our thyroid hormones which in the long run can not only effect our weight but also, mood, energy levels, hair and skin quality.
+Furthermore reducing carbohydrate consumption has a negative effect on our thyroid hormones which in the long run can not only affect our weight but also, mood, energy levels, hair, and skin quality.

 The keto diet may increase your risk of developing a disordered relationship with food

-Yes we do often see initial rapid weight loss when starting a restrictive diet like Keto, but it also might actually increase your risk of developing a disordered relationship with food.
+Yes, we do often see initial rapid weight loss when starting a restrictive diet like Keto.
+Unfortunately, it also might actually increase your risk of developing a disordered relationship with food.
 People who are so restrictive are much more likely to suffer from episodes of binge eating.
-This diet has been shown to be unrealistic long term and people end up in a yo-yo cycle and run the risk of weight cycling and eventually putting on much more weight.
+In fact, many people are not able to maintain it long-term.
+Many people who do go on keto end up in a yo-yo cycle and run the risk of weight cycling and eventually putting on much more weight.

 The keto diet increases inflammation.

-When following a keto lifestyle, you are probably eliminating many foods which contain essential vitamins and antioxidants that have an anti-inflammatory effect on your body (like colourful fruits and veggies and berries!)
-This will mean that you are much more likely to suffer from this low grade inflammation that effects weight, fertility and even mood.
+When following a keto lifestyle, you are probably eliminating many nutritious foods.
+This lifestyle does not allow for certain fruit and vegetables which contain essential vitamins and antioxidants.
+These have an anti-inflammatory effect on your body (like colorful fruits and veggies, and berries!)
+This will mean that you are much more likely to suffer from inflammation that affects weight, fertility, and even mood.

 There are cases where the keto diet does make sense therapeutically like in the case of epilepsy as discussed above.
-This should be implemented with the guidance of your doctor and dietitian to ensure safety.
+However make sure you speak to a licenced dietitian before changing your diet so radically.

-However if you decide to follow a keto diet to manage PCOS, balance hormones or lose PCOS related weight….you may actually end up worse off than when you started.
-I have seen this in so many clients of mine and I can assure you — there is a better way of going about it!
+However, if you decide to follow a keto diet to manage PCOS, balance hormones, or lose PCOS-related weight….you may actually end up worse off than when you started.
+Unfortunately, I have seen this in so many clients of mine!

-Remember a ketogenic diet is NOT just a low carb.
-It is also high fat.
+Remember a ketogenic diet is NOT just low carb.
+It is also high in fat.

-Through my work I have helped hundreds ofwomen manage their PCOS, get regular cycles naturally, improve their fertility and get pregnant naturally, as well as reduce and in many cases completely reverse symptoms through a personalised approach (You can follow my PCOS blue print program or work 1:1 with me)
+Through my work I have helped hundreds of women manage their PCOS, get regular cycles naturally, improve their fertility and get pregnant naturally, as well as reduce and in many cases completely reverse symptoms through a personalized approach (You can follow my PCOS blueprint program or work 1:1 with me)

-I believe each woman that comes to me is unique so you will not get a cookie cutter approach when dealing with your PCOS.
+I believe each woman that comes to me is unique.
+Therefore, you will not get a cookie-cutter approach from me when dealing with your PCOS.

-If you are serious about taking control of your health and manage your PCOS long-term…stop looking for a quick fix or follow advice of random influencers on instagram.
+If you are serious about taking control of your health and manage your PCOS long-term…stop looking for a quick fix or follow the advice of random influencers on Instagram.
 Invest your time and money in something that is sure to work for you.